-As mentioned previously, before you can scan and evaluate an application, you will need to make sure you have:
+As mentioned previously, before you can evaluate an application, you will need to make sure you have:

-- Created an organization
+- · Created an organization

 - · Created an application

-- Imported or created a policy
+- · Imported or created a policy

-With the above complete, you are ready to scan and evaluate an application via the CLM Server.
+With the above complete, you are ready to evaluate an application via the CLM Server.

-- 1. First, login to the CLM Server.
-You will need to at least be an application owner for the application you want to scan and evaluate. - 2.
+- 1. First, log in to the CLM Server.
+At a minimum you will need to be a member of the Application Owner role. - 2.
 Next, click the Organizational Design icon do to access the Organizational Design area.
 Once there, click Applications (located in the menu on the left side of the screen), and then choose an application. - 3.
 In the top right of the Application Management area, click the Evaluate an Application icon So. - 4.
-A modal will display providing a number of required fields. - a.
-First, choose the bundle (application) you want scanned.
-Clicking Choose File will allow you to browse your directories for the application you wish to scan. - b.
-Next, choose the application in Sonatype CLM you want to associate with the scan.
+A modal dialog will display providing a number of required fields. - a.
+First, choose the bundle (application) you want evaluated.
+Clicking Choose File will allow you to browse your directories for the application you wish to evaluate. - b.
+Next, choose the application in Sonatype CLM you want to associate with the evaluation.
 By default, this will be pre-populated with the name of the application you first selected. - c.
-After choosing the application to scan, you will need to specify the stage, this will affect where the report is displayed, and will overwrite the most recent report for the application and stage selected. - d.
-Finally, if you have configured notification for your policy, or policies, you can choose whether or not you want those notifications sent. - 5.
+After choosing the application to evaluate, you will need to specify the stage, this will affect where the report is displayed, and will overwrite the most recent report for the application and stage selected. - d.
+Finally, if you have configured notifications for your policy, or policies, you can choose whether or not you want those notifications sent. - 5.
 Click the Upload button to begin evaluating the chosen application. - 6.
-The Evaluation Status will display, showing you the progress of your scan.
-When complete, you can click the View Report button to view the results of your scan.
+The Evaluation Status will display, showing you the progress of your evaluation.
+When complete, you can click the View Report button to view the results of your evaluation.